 5. Online To-Do List

 Lists are amazing.
-There’s even a whole movement surrounding them.
 Few things feel as empowering as crossing a task off a list, but in this digital age, carrying around a notepad and pen can be impractical.
 Enter Wunderlist, a simple list app downloadable on your phone, computer, or tablet.
 It’s an easy way to keep track of your LSAT prep and everyday life, however, intense it may be.